 It is the responsibility of each computer user to take steps to safeguard against increasing the amount of spam that comes into the College.
-The Office of Information Technology Services provides guidance to the user on the type of sites, emails, and email addresses that are safe and unsafe to use.
+The Office of Information Technology Services guides the user on the type of sites, emails, and email addresses that are safe and unsafe to use.